-It is one of the great paradoxes of New York City: How is that there can be so many people, so many of whom are lonely and isolated?
+It is one of the great paradoxes of New York City: How is it that there can be so many people, so many of whom are lonely and isolated?

 While clearly loneliness and isolation do not affect all New Yorkers (at least most of the time) and while certainly, loneliness exists outside of the five boroughs, the paradox is worth exploring.